Developing innovative responses to support family members caring for older adults.

 Caregiving is an issue that touches almost every life in America—the National Alliance for Caregiving estimates there are more than 44 million Americans providing care to an older adult family member.
 Historically, Archstone Foundation has supported family caregiving by funding policy and program development, and training programs that support family caregivers.

-Meanwhile, the Foundation is using Responsive Grantmaking to explore a range of projects that will help to guide the creation of a family caregiving initiative.
+The Foundation is using Responsive Grantmaking to explore a range of projects that will help to guide the creation of a family caregiving initiative.
 Funding opportunities might include innovative or new direct-service programs, and/or demonstration projects that help build capacity and provide support to hardworking family caregivers.

 Learn about more recent Archstone-funded projects that are helping family caregivers in the Grants Database.